ssinica/jekyll-now/_posts/2018-04-03-blog-is-moved-to-jekyll-and-new-agenda.md

 # Some technical details about blog

-Blog is still hosted by Github pages, but now is based on Jekyll (I am using [http://www.jekyllnow.com/](http://www.jekyllnow.com/)).
+Blog is still hosted on Github pages, but now is based on Jekyll (I am using [www.jekyllnow.com](http://www.jekyllnow.com)).

 Previously I generated blog using static blog generator I wrote myself.

 I am still thinking where to wtite blog posts.
-Right now I am using https://prose.io.
+Right now I am using [prose.io](https://prose.io).
+Seems OK, but grammarly does not work :(